hairypoppins/lightdesk/README.md

 # Lightdesk

-An add-on for Blender 2.8+
+Lighting add-on for Blender 2.8+

 Lightdesk provides a lighting control panel located in the sidebar of the 3D view.
 Add lights within the current scene to lighting channels on this desk.
 Control the visibility, power, and color of multiple lights from this one location.
-Adjust and experiment with your scene lighting without having to hunt/click lights in the 3D/Outliner views then select their light properties tab.
+Adjust and experiment with your scene lighting without having to hunt/click lights and switch back and forth between 3D/Outliner and property views.

 ## Installation
+Install by either of these methods:

-Either install lightdesk.zip from anywhere [as per usual](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html), or copy `__init__.py` to a subfolder within your Blender installation add-ons directory, e.g. `C:\Program Files\Blender Foundation\Blender 2.90\2.90\scripts\addons\lightdesk`
+* Download and install lightdesk.zip from anywhere, [as per usual](https://docs.blender.org/manual/en/latest/editors/preferences/addons.html)
+* Download and copy `__init__.py` to a subfolder within your Blender installation add-ons directory, e.g. `C:\Program Files\Blender Foundation\Blender 2.90\2.90\scripts\addons\lightdesk`, then enable within Blender preferences.

 ## Usage

-Select the Lightdesk tab in the 3D view sidebar ('N') to display the Scene Lights panel.
+Select the Lightdesk tab in the sidebar of the 3D view to display the Scene Lights panel.

 ![Light selection](lights.png)